 Thankfully, these suites are now few and far between, however, if you are renovating a newly bought home which was last updated some time ago, I’d highly recommend this article.
 I’ll be sharing 10 of my top tips on how to update a 1980s bathroom, including helpful ideas for those of you on a budget.

 Modernise your space with wall panels like Victoria Plum customer @beautiful_neutral

 The most effective way to contrast a gaudy 1980s bathroom is to introduce a new palette of neutral shades.
 Stick to an off-white with light wood accents for a contemporary, minimalist look.
 In the customer image above, @beautiful_neutral on Instagram has also incorporated wall panelling, painted in the same colour as the rest of the walls, to bring warmth and tactile interest to the space.
 Although of a more traditional interior style, wall panelling is a modern and very popular way of adding depth to your bathroom.

-Create a stunning showering space quickly and easily with tile-effect shower wall panels like these from Showerwall
+Create a stunning showering space quickly and easily with tile-effect shower wall panels like these

 I’d also recommend considering shower wall panels, which are now available in a vast range of contemporary styles, colours and patterns, and can easily, effectively and affordably cover up old-fashioned walls that need updating.

 In terms of modern bathroom flooring, a current on-trend look for the bathroom is herringbone wood.
 Our Aspen light wood flooring (pictured below) is perfect for this, but wood-effect tiles and laminate floors are also available, which you may find are a more suitable option for your space.

 Modernise your 1980s bathroom with Aspen light wood herringbone SPC flooring